 So if you want a truly private conversation (in 140 character chunks of course) then you use a feature of Twitter called Direct Messaging (or DM).
 This keeps things at a whisper-level between the two of you, on the digital grapevine.
 Another thing you can do with tweets you receive is to pass them on to your followers.
 In the land of Twitter, that’s called retweeting.

 The great thing about tweets – and their tiny little space for your thoughts – is that they makes sending messages simple, where ever you are.
-You can send tweets from your cell phone, using texts, as well as your computer, tablet or smartphone.
+Besides sending tweets from your computer, tablet or smartphone, you can send them from your cell phone or via texts.
 A few words squeezed into a tweet is easy to manage, even when you’re on the move.
-And necessity being the mother of invention, that small size can make people pretty creative in their communications.
+Those small sizes can force people to be quite creative in their communication due to necessity being the mother of invention.
 There are even twitterers tweeting Japanese poetry in single tweets.

 But you don’t have to stick religiously to the limit.
 You can send links to websites and articles, pictures and movies, for example.
 There are apps which let you send long messages, such as TweetDeck, which splits the message up into 140 character pieces.
 Sites like Twitpic let you send photos and tweets together, handily sending back comments to you as tweets (naturally).

 With all those tweets out there – a huge seething mountain range of information – a really useful thing would be if you could search for a specific piece of it, needle in haystack style.
 This is where ‘hashtags’ come in – or, as us tweeples like to call them, ‘#’.
 Put a # before a word, and Twitter will gather your tweet into big piles, along with all the other tweets using that hashtag.
 If you wanted, for example, to say that your tweet is related to how Twitter works, you would just put a hashtag of #HowTwitterWorks into that tweet.